- John 10:28-29; Phil. 1:6; 2 Tim. 2:19; 2 Peter 1:5-10; 1 John 2:19

 This does not mean that the journey will be easy.
 In fact, the Confession speaks of storms and floods that arise and beat us.
 Nonetheless, no one and nothing can shake us off that foundation and rock which by faith we are fastened upon.
 In these storms and floods and by the temptations of Satan, the sensible sight of the light and love of God may for a time be clouded and obscured for us (so also with our assurance, see chapter 18:4).
 This does not mean that God has changed; he is still the same.
 But we are being attacked by the enemy and are fighting or giving into temptation and are in need of restoration.
 Even in these storms and floods, we may be sure to be kept by the power of God unto Salvation and the enjoyment of our purchased possession.
 The fact that the elect cannot lose their Salvation is further shown from the fact that we are engraven upon the palm of His hands (Isa.
 49:16) and our names having been written in the book of life from all eternity (Rev. 13:8; 20:15).
 All this is given for the confidence and encouragement of the believers in God’s faithfulness, goodness, grace, promise, and power.

 The Impossibility Of Final Apostasy For The Elect

 The biblical and Reformed doctrine of perseverance is a great mountain, which gives the saints assurance and faith in God’s almighty power in overcoming sin in us and completely saving us.
-The doctrine does not teach, contrary to non-Protestant caricatures, that Christians after being saved can do whatever they want to do ...
+The doctrine does not teach, contrary to non-Protestant caricatures, that Christians after being saved can do whatever they want to do and still remain ...